-If you are receiving cancer treatment at East Suffolk and North Essex NHS Foundation Trust (ESNEFT) you will be offered extra help and practical support from diagnosis through to discharge thanks to a new cancer care navigator service.
+If you are receiving cancer treatment at East Suffolk and North Essex NHS Foundation Trust (ESNEFT) you may be offered extra help and practical support from diagnosis through to discharge thanks to a new cancer care navigator service.

-If you have a new diagnosis of cancer, they will contact you and provide advice and signposting, as well as referrals to support groups or other services to help you manage the practical, emotional and financial challenges you may face.
+If you have a new diagnosis of cancer, they may contact you and provide advice and signposting, as well as referrals to support groups or other services to help you manage the practical, emotional and financial challenges you may face.

 The new service is being overseen by Rachael Scott, strategic lead for Macmillan Cancer Services at ESNEFT.

 The pilot project will initially run until May 2022, after which the results will be evaluated to measure its success.